omarbenhamid/djangodav/README.rst

 aswell as `this issue on StackExchange <https://sharepoint.stackexchange.com/questions/119302/error-0x800700df-the-file-size-exceeds-the-limit-allowed-and-cannot-be-saved>`_.
 It can be fixed by increasing the registry parameter ``HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WebClient\Parameters`` to ``4294967295``.

-Another way to fix this issue is using a dedicated WebDav client for Windows.
+Another way to fix this issue is using a dedicated WebDav client for Windows, such as `RaiDrive <https://www.raidrive.com/>`_.

 Examples / Getting started
 --------------------------